Interallied Confederation

 Commonly referred to by its French acronym CIOR (Confédération Interalliée des Officiers de Réserve) is a formal NATO-affiliated, non-political and non-profit umbrella organization of member nations’ National Reserve Associations.

-CIOR represents the interests of over 1,3 million reservists across 34 participating nations within and beyond NATO, making it the world’s largest military reserve officer organization.
+CIOR represents the interests of 1.3 million reservists across 29 participating nations within and beyond NATO, making it the world’s largest military reserve officers organization.

 CIOR is structured around a constitution that provides for a rotating Presidency; Executive Council; key Committees and several annual events that promote training, education and professional development.